Army vs. UMass NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Army and its opponents have gone over the current 56.5-point total in four of nine games (44.4%) this season.
+- Army has combined with its opponents to put up more than 56 points in four of nine games this season.

+- The combined points per game average of the two teams, 51.4, is 4.6 points fewer than Saturday's over/under.

-- The two teams combine to average 51.4 points per game, 5.1 less than the total in this contest.
+- The 68.2 points per game these two squads have surrendered to opponents this season are 12.2 more than the 56 over/under in this contest.

-- These two squads surrender a combined 68.2 points per game, 11.7 more than this contest's over/under.

-- Black Knights games have an average total of 48.3 points this season, 8.2 fewer than Saturday's over/under.

-- The 57.8 PPG average total in Minutemen games this season is 1.3 points more than this game's over/under.
+- The 56-point over/under for this game is 1.8 points below the 57.8 points per game average total in Minutemen games this season.

 Army Stats and Trends

-- Army has five wins against the spread in nine games this year.
+- In Army's nine games this season, it has five wins against the spread.

-- This season, the Black Knights won ATS in their only game as a favorite of 37 points or more.
+- The Black Knights covered the spread in their only game when favored by 37 points or more.

-- Army's games this year have hit the over on five of nine set point totals (55.6%).

-- In games that Army churns out over 477.2 yards, the team is 1-2 against the spread and 2-1 overall.
+- In games that Army amasses more than 477.2 yards, the team is 1-2 against the spread and 2-1 overall.

 - The Black Knights have turned the ball over seven times this season, three fewer than the Minutemen have forced (10).